top of page

 Economic Factors Impacting Demand

-Beyond inventory, rising interest rates and broader economic uncertainties have played a role in the cooling luxury market.
-Higher borrowing costs have made financing multi-million-dollar homes less attractive, causing some prospective buyers to delay purchases or negotiate lower prices.
-Additionally, shifting economic conditions have led to cautious spending, even among high-net-worth individuals.
+The luxury market has cooled due to several factors, including rising interest rates and broader economic uncertainties.
+Higher borrowing costs have made financing multi-million-dollar homes less appealing, prompting some potential buyers to postpone their purchases or negotiate lower prices.
+Furthermore, changing economic conditions have caused even high-net-worth individuals to be more cautious in their spending.

 Market Normalization After Peak Activity